-Here is a presentation on the "Fast Salt System" that gives an overview of the system.
+This presentation on the "Fast Salt System" gives an overview of the system.
 This was presented at the MSR Workshop in Knoxville, TN on 11/19/2025.

 The WISTR has undergone extensive analysis and development.
 A review of the development is a University of Michigan Nuclear Engineering and Radiollogical Sciences department report: Core Design Evolution of Wielenga Innovation Salt Tank Reactor (WISTR), Yang, W.S; Lee, H; Willat, R; Wielenga T. UM/NRDSL-25/02.